 Kindergartens host an information events each year, providing an opportunity to speak to kindergarten teachers and learn about the quality programs on offer throughout the municipality.

 Applications open on 1 February each year, one year before three-year-old program attendance and two years before four-year-old kindergarten attendance.
-Please refer to the table above for guidance.
+Please refer to the table in the '+ Eligibility' section above for guidance.

 Apply by 30 June in the year before your child attends kindergarten to be considered in the first round offers.
 Any applications received after this date will be accepted and processed later in the year.
 Kindergarten placement offers will be made via email or mail starting in the months of July and August in the year before your child is due to attend.
 Offers will continue to be made after this date as applications are received.